Belconnen: Public transport

-The ACTION bus service which provides public transport throughout Canberra is the only form of regularly scheduled public transport in Belconnen.
+The ACTION bus services which provides public transport throughout Canberra is the only form of regularly scheduled public transport in Belconnen.
 Services from the various suburbs generally pass through a bus interchange at Belconnen Town Centre from where they continue to Civic and the other town centres to Canberra's south.
 Some services travel to Gungahlin.
 There are also express services which connect directly with Tuggeranong.

 The bus interchange is spread across the Belconnen town centre in three different locations.
 The previous interchange, which is now one of those locations, was connected by footbridge to large shopping centre and to office buildings occupied by major Government departments.
 It was an ageing facility which was criticised for being unsafe, particularly at night, and for being dirty and prone to vandalism.
 For these reasons it was subject to major renovations.

 The ACT Government plans to construct a busway to connect the Belconnen Town centre with the hospital and CIT precinct in Bruce and the city centre.